Trips

 From the NW corner of Cathedral Reserve at Mt Wilson, head along the Northern Fire Trail, that leaves to the west, and passes through private property.
 After about 1.2km, this forks, and you veer right down a hill on the major branch.
 Part way up the hill, there is a large signboard to the right to Wollangambe Canyon (MGA562904).
 Turn on to this track.

-Follow the well-constructed track roughly north for 1.5km down to the river at MGA560916 (Wollangambe map).
+Follow the well-constructed track (the Wollangambe Exit Track) roughly north for 1.5km down to the river at MGA560916 (Wollangambe map).
 Avoid taking a minor right fork to Why Don't We Do It In The Road?
 Canyon (Serendipity Canyon) after about 400m.
 There is a small signpost and a large anthill.
 The constructed track ends at the top of a cliff, and there is an exposed scramble down tree roots.
 This is shortly before you get to the river.

 Notes